 I was contacted by an insurance company that represents the Manhattan taxi.
 Should I tell them my side of the story as well as my injuries?

 No. You should never talk to the insurance company before you have a chance to speak to legal counsel.
 We can guide you through the process, informing you of your rights at each stage.
 If you talk to an insurance company before speaking with us, you could be taken advantage of by them.
 The insurance company is only interested in their best interest, while we are interested in yours.
 Once you choose to hire a personal injury attorney to handle your case, you have someone in your corner fighting for you.
 We will protect you from insurance companies and we make sure that your needs come first.

 Although we've given brief answers online, this information is not a substitute for legal advice.
 These are broad answers to general questions, and they may not apply specifically to your current situation.
 This information is merely a guide you can use when conducting research.
 To see how you should move forward legally, you need to make an appointment with a member of our staff.
 Michael Redenburg wants to successfully handle your case so that you get everything you deserve.
 If you have been involved in an accident with a Manhattan Taxi, contact us today to see your next steps.

-If you have been injured in an Manhattan taxi accident caused by someone else’s negligence, we can help you pursue full and fair compensation for your losses.
-Call Michael J. Redenburg, Esq.
+If you have been injured in an Manhattan taxi accident caused by someone else's negligence, we can help you pursue full and fair compensation for your losses.
+Contact Michael J. Redenburg, Esq.
 P.C. to schedule a consultation with an experienced Manhattan personal injury lawyer.